MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[Id <String>]`: Read-only.
         - `[Visibility <String>]`: teamVisibilityType
         - `[WebUrl <String>]`: A hyperlink that will go to the team in the Microsoft Teams client.
 This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.
-      - `[LastPasswordChangeDateTime <DateTime?>]`: The time when this Azure AD user last changed their password.
+      - `[LastPasswordChangeDateTime <DateTime?>]`: The time when this Azure AD user last changed their password or when their password was created, , whichever date the latest action was performed.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Returned only on $select.
       - `[LegalAgeGroupClassification <String>]`: Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
 Allowed values: null, minorWithOutParentalConsent, minorWithParentalConsent, minorNoParentalConsentRequired, notAdult and adult.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.
       - `[LicenseAssignmentStates <IMicrosoftGraphLicenseAssignmentState[]>]`: State of license assignments for this user.
 Read-only.
 Returned only on $select.
         - `[AssignedByGroup <String>]`: The id of the group that assigns this license.
 If the assignment is a direct-assigned license, this field will be Null.
 Read-Only.
         - `[DisabledPlans <String[]>]`: The service plans that are disabled in this assignment.
 Read-Only.
         - `[Error <String>]`: License assignment failure error.
 If the license is assigned successfully, this field will be Null.
 Read-Only.
 Possible values: CountViolation, MutuallyExclusiveViolation, DependencyViolation, ProhibitedInUsageLocationViolation, UniquenessViolation, and Others.
 For more information on how to identify and resolve license assignment errors see here.
+        - `[LastUpdatedDateTime <DateTime?>]`: The timestamp when the state of the license assignment was last updated.
         - `[SkuId <String>]`: The unique identifier for the SKU.
 Read-Only.
         - `[State <String>]`: Indicate the current state of this assignment.
 Read-Only.
 Possible values: Active, ActiveWithError, Disabled and Error.
       - `[LicenseDetails <IMicrosoftGraphLicenseDetails[]>]`: A collection of this user's license details.
 Read-only.